The e-Discovery and Information Governance Law Review: United Kingdom - England & Wales

 - any use of clustering, concept searching, email threading, categorisation and any other form of analytics or technology-assisted review.

-Once the documents have been produced by the parties, the receiving party may challenge the disclosure on the ground that the disclosing party has failed to comply with the terms of the court's order.
+Once the documents have been produced by the parties, the receiving party may challenge the disclosure on the grounds that the disclosing party has failed to comply with the terms of the court's order.
 Ultimately, the court may order the disclosing party to redo any aspect of its disclosure if necessary.
-Furthermore, as noted in Section I, 'Costs', the court may apply sanctions on the breaching party, such as an adverse cost order.
+Furthermore, the court may apply sanctions on the breaching party, such as an adverse cost order.

 When discharging their disclosure obligations, parties should always be mindful of their duties under any applicable data privacy laws.
-The key piece of legislation in England is the European Union's General Data Protection Regulation34 (GDPR), which took direct effect in England on 25 May 2018.
-The GDPR regulates the processing of personal data and applies to both data controllers and data processors of personal data located in the European Economic Area (EEA).
+The key piece of legislation in England is the EU General Data Protection Regulation,36 which took direct effect in England on 25 May 2018 and has been retained almost entirely as part of UK domestic law following the United Kingdom's exit from the European Union on 31 December 2020 (the UK GDPR).
+The UK GDPR regulates the processing of personal data and applies to both data controllers and data processors of personal data located in the United Kingdom and the European Economic Area (EEA).

 Accordingly, the preservation, collection, processing, review and production of ESI by a party or its legal representatives in the context of disclosure is likely to constitute the processing of personal data by a data controller (the party) and potentially a data processor (the legal representative or any third party retained for disclosure purposes).
-Therefore, a party will need to ensure that it complies with its obligations under the GDPR before it processes any personal data.
+Therefore, a party must ensure that it complies with its obligations under the UK GDPR before it processes any personal data.

-The GDPR also imposes restrictions on the transfer of personal data outside the EEA.
+The UK GDPR also imposes restrictions on the transfer of personal data outside the United Kingdom or the EEA.
 However, the transfer will be permitted where:

-- the proposed transfer is covered by an 'adequacy decision' of the European Commission, which is a finding that the legal framework in place in that country, territory, sector or international organisation provides adequate protection; or
+- it is covered by an 'adequacy decision' of the European Commission, which is a finding that the legal framework in place in that country, territory, sector or international organisation provides adequate protection; or

-- the transfer is made subject to appropriate safeguards, which are listed in the GDPR.
+- it is made subject to appropriate safeguards, which are listed in the UK GDPR.

 Examples of appropriate safeguards include:

-- binding corporate rules that represent an internal code of conduct operating within a multinational group and that apply to restricted transfers of personal data from a group's EEA entities to non-EEA group entities; or
+- binding corporate rules that represent an internal code of conduct operating within a multinational group and that apply to restricted transfers of personal data from a group's UK or EEA entities to non-UK or non-EEA group entities; or

 - a contract between the sender and receiver that incorporates standard data protection clauses adopted by the European Commission known as the standard contractual clauses or model clauses.